gliscowo/scatter/README.md

 ## scatter

-scatter is a command line tool for uploading Minecraft mods to distribution platforms, currently CurseForge and Modrinth
+scatter is a command line tool for uploading Minecraft mods to distribution platforms, currently CurseForge, Modrinth and GitHub Releases.
+For more in-depth documentation than this readme can provide, head to the [wiki](https://docs.wispforest.io/scatter/home/)

 ### Installation